alan-turing-institute/hut101/web/src/pages/index.md

 ## What is the process?

-- If you are a student wanting to participate: https://github.com/alan-turing-institute/hut101/wiki/for-students
+- If you are a student and want to participate: [For students](./students)
-- If you are a member of REG wanting to join hut101: https://github.com/alan-turing-institute/hut101/wiki/for-reg
+- If you are a member of REG wanting to coach: [For REG members](./reg)